 Resolve to Stop the Violence Project (RSVP), a collaboration between Community Works and the San Francisco Sheriff’s Department, aims to bring together all those harmed by crime, including victims, communities, and offenders.
 RSVP is driven by victim restoration, offender accountability, and community involvement.

-The program consists of the following components
+The program consists of the following components:

-- Survivor Restoration Program
+- Survivor Restoration

 - Restorative Arts Programming

-RSVP recognizes that violence hurts victims, communities, and offenders and creates an obligation to make things right.
+Resolve to Stop the Violence Project (RSVP) recognizes that violence hurts victims, communities, and offenders and creates an obligation to make things right.
 Based on a restorative justice model, the program aims to accomplish the following: